Read Time: 5 minutes

 - How to Get Out of Debt, Stay Out of Debt, and Live Prosperously by Jerrold Mundis

-- Debt Free: How to Manage Your Money and Get Out of Debt on Any Income by Julianne Peyo
+- Manage Your Money and Get Out of Debt Faster by JB Woods

 - Debt is Slavery: and 9 Other Things I Wish My Dad Had Taught Me About Money by Michael Mihalik

 - The Intelligent Investor by Benjamin Graham

 - The Essays of Warren Buffett by Warren Buffett and Lawrence Cunningham

 - Why Stocks Go Up and Down by William Pike and Patrick Gregory

 - One Up on Wall Street by Peter Lynch

 - Active Value Investing by Vitaliy N. Katsenelson

 - Why Are We So Clueless about the Stock Market? by Mariusz Skonieczny